Degrees & Certificates

 Program Recognition and Outcomes

-Waubonsee’s Addictions Counseling Program is accedited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association, Inc. (IAODAPCA), a recognition of quality as well assurance that your credits can transfer to a four-year university program.
+Waubonsee’s Substance Use Disorder Counseling Program is accedited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association, Inc. (IAODAPCA), a recognition of quality as well assurance that your credits can transfer to a four-year university program.

 See what you'll be able to do once you complete one of our career-focused AAS degree or certificate programs.